 Dock at Katákolo and depart for the ancient site of Olympia, home of the Panhellenic Festival that was held here every four years beginning in 776 BC.
 See the excavations of Olympia, the Temple of Hora, the famous temple of Zeus in which the statue of Zeus (one of the seven wonders of the ancient world) stood, the Olympic Stadium and the superb Archaeological Museum, along with other sites.

 Sail to Odysseus’s home of Ithaca (Itháki).
 Today, the island remains off the beaten track, with gems of small Ionian villages.
 Drive around the island to explore the sites that link it to the era described by Homer.
-This afternoon sail southward.
+This afternoon you sail southward.

 Today visit the ancient city of Butrint, one of the great sites of antiquity and now a UNESCO World Heritage site where monuments date from the 4th century BC to the 5th century AD.
 Its Hellenic theater, Byzantine basilica and Venetian towers lie in a lakeside setting.
 Continue to Sarandë, with its blend of religions, cultures and landscapes.
-Drive up to Lekuris Castle for a view of the harbor below.
+Drive up to Lekursi Castle for a view of the harbor below.
 Set sail in the afternoon.

 Dubrovnik, a UNESCO World Heritage site, is regarded as the best‐preserved medieval town in the world.
 Stroll marble paved streets to the 15th‐century Rector’s Palace and the Franciscan Monastery, then walk the ramparts that circle the town.
 This afternoon see a private performance of traditional Croatian klapa music in a monastery courtyard.

 This morning arrive at Hvar, one of the most attractive of Croatia’s historic Venetian towns.
-A walking tour takes you through the Franciscan monastery, the stunning main street arsenal, and the oldest active theater in Croatia.
+A walking tour takes you through the Franciscan monastery, the stunning main street arsenal and the oldest active theater in Croatia.
 Those who want some exercise can hike up to the Citadel.
 Today is a day to hoist the Sea Cloud’s sails, an experience that is sure to have everyone on deck.